Thailand: Saving a beach paradise from mass tourism | DW | 23.04.2021

 Since 2018, dive teams have planted 20,000 coral fragments in the bay to help rehabilitate the reef.

-"It's growing very well," Thamrongnawasawat rold DW.
+"It's growing very well," Thamrongnawasawat told DW.
 "So we think that Maya Bay will return to be one of the very good coral reefs in maybe 5 to 10 years."

 He says they're hoping to boost coral coverage to 50% within a decade, and to 60% in 15 to 20 years.
 New species have also been spotted since the closure, including black tip reef sharks who have returned there to breed.